-We are, of course, aware of the Crown's arguments that, although the First Nation may be entitled to recover damages for nuisance, trespass, or interference with its treaty rights, such damages are recoverable from those persons or entities who were responsible for the damages, not the federal Crown.
+ence with its treaty rights, such damages are recoverable from those persons or entities who were responsible for the damages, not the federal Crown.
 However, our finding that the Crown had a duty to take reasonable steps to prevent, to mitigate, or to seek compensation for damages to IR 201 and the First Nation's treaty rights caused by a third party is reinforced by the fact that the Crown had scope for the unilateral exercise of a power or discretion affecting its reserve lands and treaty rights.
 This takes us into the second branch of our three-stage analysis.

-Unilateral Discretion or Power Affecting First Nation's Legal or Practical Interests
+Unilateral Discretion or Power Affecting the First Nation's Legal or Practical Interests

-In Apsassin, McLachlin J held that the Crown must have some unilateral discretion or power that it can exercise with respect to the First Nation's legal or practical interests before a fiduciary duty will be imposed by the courts.
+In Apsassin, McLachlin J held that the Crown must have some unilateral discretion or power it can exercise with respect to the First Nation's legal or practical interests before a fiduciary duty will be imposed by the courts.
 The First Nation submits that the Indian Act as a whole confers on the Crown unimpeded control with respect to the management of reserve lands, which in itself established a general fiduciary duty on the part of the Crown.
-In addition to section 18(1) of the Indian Act, there are a number of other provisions that clothe the Minister of Indian Affairs or the Governor in Council (i.e., the federal cabinet) with substantial scope and power with respect to the management and development of reserve land.
-Nor are the Crown's fiduciary obligations simply confined to surrendered lands; they extend to unsurrendered reserve lands, the title to which is vested in the Crown for the collective use and benefit of an Indian band.
+In addition to section 18(1) of the Indian Act, there are a number of other provisions that clothe the Minister of Indian Affairs or the Governor in Council (i.e., the federal cabinet) with substantial scope and power with respect to the management and development of reserve lands; they extend to unsurrendered reserve lands, the title to which is vested in the Crown for the collective use and benefit of an Indian band.